 Ask-tell-ask can also play a role here.
 Ask the person what they understand about the risks of their behavior.
 Tell the patient how that relates to what you know.
 Then ask how this new information might apply to their situation.

-Planning next steps that are Specific, Measurable, Achievable, Relevant, and Time-bound (SMART).
+4. Pursuing and executing next steps that are Specific, Measurable, Achievable, Relevant, and Time-bound (SMART).
 Remember, this person has the autonomy to execute the plan.
 All your efforts to this point to reinforce that should enable them to feel motivated to execute it!